 The end of Christmas

-In many parts of Portugal, people sing in the New Year (a custom known as Janeiras) between January 1st and January 6th.
-The custom involves going door-to-door singing, wishing people a happy new year, and asking for leftovers (or money).
+In many parts of Portugal, particularly the Algarve, people sing in the New Year (a custom known as Janeiras) between January 1st and January 6th.
+Groups gather in the town and wander around singing, wishing people a happy new year, and asking for leftovers (or money).

 After the 6th, Christmas is officially over.
 The decorations, and the all important nativity scene, come down and are put away until the end of the year.

 Have you celebrated Christmas in Portugal?
 Where did you visit?
-Let us, and other Portugalist readers, know about your experience by filling in the comments below.
+Share your experience by leaving a comment below.